Meet Dr. Pearson

 Excellence in Patient Education, sponsored by the American Academy of

-Family Practice and the Society of Teachers of Family
+Family Practice and the Society of Teachers of Family Medicine.
+He joined

 the Board of Editors of Patient Care magazine